-The four PSO1 tuples of table 2 are represented by this scheme as shown in table 5.
+The four PSO1 tuples of Table 2 are represented by this scheme as shown in Table 6.
 The prerequisite conditions in this case all have a single disjunct.
-An example with multiple disjuncts is shown in table 6.
+An example with multiple disjuncts is shown in Table 7.

 The can-revoke relation of URA97 is represented by a single Oracle relation.
-For example table 3 is represented as shown in table 7.
+For example, Table 3 is represented as shown in Table 8.

-The can-assign, can-assign, can-assign, can-assign, and can-revoke relations are owned by the DBA who also decides what their content should be.
+The can-assign, can-assign2, can-assign3, can-assign4, and can-revoke relations are owned by the DBA who also decides what their content should be.
 In addition we have three accompanying procedures and a package to support these.
 There is one procedure each for assigning a user to a role, doing a weak revoke of membership and doing a strong revoke of membership, respectively as follows.

 - ASSIGN

-- WEAK_REVOKE
+- WEAK\REVOKE

-- STRONG_REVOKE
+- STRONG\REVOKE